Irene Mountbatten, Marchioness of Carisbrooke

-The first president of the Women’s Automobile And Sports Association (1929).
+Lady Irene was also the first president of the Women’s Automobile And Sports Association (1929).

 Marriage and issue

 She married Alexander, 1st Marquess of Carisbrooke, son of Prince Henry of Battenberg and Princess Beatrice of the United Kingdom, on 19 July 1917 at the Chapel Royal, St. James's Palace, London.

-Lady Irene and Alexander, 1st Marquess of Carisbrooke had one child:
+Lady Irene and Alexander, 1st Marquess of Carisbrooke had one child, a daughter: